 The immune system produces these antibodies in response to p24 antigens.

-P24 antigens are a part of the virus, and research indicates that they tend to appear within 2 weeks of HIV entering the body.
+P24 antigens are a part of the virus, and research indicates that they tend to appear within

 A fourth-generation test can reliably detect HIV as soon as 1 month after a person contracts it.

 When a person has an HIV test, the healthcare provider will take a small sample of their blood.
 For a fourth-generation HIV test, the provider will usually send the sample off to a lab for testing.